ietf-wg-cellar/matroska-specification/index_matroska.md

 the [IETF Cellar working group](https://datatracker.ietf.org/wg/cellar/charter/).
 But since it's quite complete it is used as a reference for the development of libmatroska.

-Note that versions 1, 2, and 3 have been finalized.
-Version 4 is currently work in progress.
+This document covers Matroska versions 1, 2, 3 and 4.
+Matroska v4 is the current version.
+Matroska 1 to 3 are no longer maintained.
+No new elements are expected in files with theses version numbers.
-There **MAY** be further additions to v4.
+There **MAY** be further additions to Matroska v4.

 # Notation and Conventions